lindaerin/ministat-optimization/README.md

 * [Setup](#setup)

 ## General info

-`
-The objective of this project is to optimize ministat (a small tool to do the statistics legwork on benchmarks) pulled from `
+Markup: The objective of this project is to optimize ministat (a small tool to do the statistics legwork on benchmarks)

 ## Optimization of Ministat

 # Goals

-`
+Markup:
 *  Implement a new data structure for inserting new data points by changing the algorithm to use realloc without using calloc or memcpy
 *  Implement an_qsort by including the an_qsort.inc file
 *  Implement raw I/O read, write, close where file descriptor is changed to STDIN_FILENO in order to use read, write,open, and close
 *  Implement Multithreading where each file is read by multiple threads
 *  Implement V Flag where an implemention of a new option “-v” that emits verbose timing data
 *  Implement Strtod_fast by importing the dtoa library to use the optimized dtoa_fast function..
 Replaced strtod with strtod_fast
-`

 # Original Ministat Perf Report